redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 cert_project_id: "<your partner project id>"
 ```

-*annotations.yaml*: This file should include an OpenShift versions annotation
+*annotations.yaml*: This file should include an OpenShift versions annotation. *(This should be added to any existing content)*
 ```bash
 # OpenShift annotations.
 com.redhat.openshift.versions: v4.6-v4.8